 How much do staffing agencies charge to place an accountant?

-For temporary placements, staffing agencies charge a markup of 40–60% on the talent's hourly rate.
-For permanent placements, the fee is typically 18–25% of first-year salary.
-This makes them one of the more expensive options for accounting talent.
+For temporary placements, agencies charge a markup of 40–60% on the hourly rate.
+For permanent placements, the fee is typically 18–25% of first-year salary, making them one of the more expensive options available.

-MAVI's globally sourced talent model accesses US-caliber accounting professionals from markets where equivalent talent costs significantly less than US rates.
-Combined with no placement fees, no benefits burden, and no agency markup, the total cost savings vs. US equivalents are 50–70%.
+By sourcing US-caliber accounting professionals from global markets where equivalent talent costs significantly less than US rates – with no placement fees, no benefits burden, and no agency markup on top.

 What is the cost of a bad accounting hire?